elastos/Elastos.Hive.Node/hive_node_api.md

             "_status": "OK",
             "vault_service_info":
             {
-                "maxStorage": 500, // Max 500 Mb storage size
+                "max_storage": 500, // Max 500 Mb storage size
                 "start_time": 1602236316,
                 "end_time": 1604914928,
                 "delete_time": 1613727728,
-                "canReadIfUnpaid": true, // Whether read access if granted if vault is not paid.
+                "can_read_if_unpaid": true, // Whether read access if granted if vault is not paid.
 If false, the vault is totally locked read/write
                 "state": "running",//running, expire
             }
         }